Zero transport tax on electric vehicles extended in Moscow

 Currently, electric cars account for only 1% of sales

 [The tax] remains at zero.
-We extend it [the exemption] annually.
+We extend it [the benefit] annually.

 Sergei Sobyanin, Mayor of Moscow.

-The issue of using environmentally friendly vehicles is relevant, Sobyanin emphasized, as cars account for more than 80% of harmful emissions in Moscow.
+The issue of using environmentally friendly vehicles is relevant, Sobyanin emphasized, as more than 80% of harmful emissions in Moscow come from cars.

 Currently, very few electric cars are purchased — only 1% of the total volume.
 However, their number has increased 20-fold in recent years.